qbaty/Algorithm/README.md

 Front-End:
 ----------

 I heard people said most of front-end developers or engineers are not really good at algorithm.I think sometimes that maybe true.
-But If you are interested in those algorithm like me, and want to improve our algorithm. you are welcome to join this project.
+But If you are interested in those algorithm like me, and want to improve  algorithm. you are welcome to join this project.

 Algorithm:
 ----------

-This is collection about javascript Algorithm answer about algorithm questions.
+This is collection about javascript answer of algorithm questions.
 Those question may come from careercup.com.
 Those question & answer may help to clear your clue.